-For details of what to expect where individual pupils are self-isolating and are fit enough to work as judged by their caregivers, please see the final section of this policy.
+For details of what to expect where individual pupils are self-isolating, please see the final section of this page.

 The remote curriculum: what is taught to pupils at home

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?